-If the engine will not start, and ignition tests (see page 20) prove that you are getting a spark, the trouble must be fuel.
+If the engine will not start, and ignition tests (see page 23) prove that you are getting a spark, the trouble must be fuel.

-First make sure that there is no kink in the bend of the flexible pipe.
-If this is satisfactory then with the fuel tap turned on, slacken B a little.
+With the fuel tap turned on, slacken B a little.
 Fuel should leak out; if it does not, the filter inside the tank or the tap itself, may be clogged, and the tap assembly should be removed and cleaned.

-If fuel does leak out, tighten B at once, push tap to "off" and remove the carburettor.
+If fuel does leak out, tighten B. at once, push tap to "off" and remove the carburettor.
 Clean the flexible pipe, the fuel inlet bolt, and the jet.